EssayPublished · 10 min read

 What forgives guilt?

-What makes dignity more than the current agreement of the powerful, the fashionable, the aggrieved, or the afraid?
+What makes dignity more than the current agreement of the powerful, the fashionable, the wounded, the useful, or the afraid?

-If the answer is humanity, then humanity has inherited a divine office.
-It should say so plainly and be judged by what that office requires.
+If the answer is humanity, then humanity has inherited the office it took down from heaven.
+It should say so plainly, and it should be judged by what that office requires.

-Nietzsche matters here for one reason.
-The death of God was not a clean release from authority.
+This "death of God" was not a clean release from authority.
 It was the collapse of the old shelter under which inherited values had continued to speak.

 Many people want the inheritance without the burden.
 They want God gone, but guilt intact.
 God gone, but dignity inviolable.
 God gone, but evil still evil.
 God gone, but justice still sacred.
 God gone, but their own moral judgments still carrying more force than preference, tribe, taste, or power.